ArlingtonCS/aps-hspc-2025/highschool/A-find-the-mole/a-find-the-mole.md

 ## Input

 The first line in the test data file contains the number of test cases.
 Each test case starts with a line denoting the number of data points $n$ $(1 \leq n \leq 1000)$.
-The following $n$ lines consist of an agent's codename, followed by a comma, followed by the number of missions completed on a certain day.
-The codename will be a string of length $l$ $(1 \leq l \leq 100)$, consisting of characters A-Z and numbers 0-9.
+The following $n$ lines consist of an agent's codename, followed by a comma, followed by the number of missions completed on a day.
+The codename will be a string of length $l$ $(1 \leq l \leq 100)$, consisting of alphanumeric characters (a-z, A-Z, and 0-9).
 The number of missions completed will be an integer $m$ $(1 \leq m \leq 1000)$. **No spaces or whitespace will be present anywhere in the input.**

 ## Output

-Output the name of the agent who, on average, completes less than 4 missions per day.
+For each test case, output the name of the agent who, on average, completed less than 4 missions per day on a separate line.
 It is guaranteed that only one agent will complete less than 4 missions per day.

 ## Sample Input